CHIMERE chemistry-transport model

 CHIMERE is a chemistry-transport model.
-It is a computer code that unites a set of equations representing the transport and the chemistry of atmospheric species making it possible to quantify the evolution of air masses and pollution plumes as a function of time on different scales (from urban to continental).
+It is a computer program that unites a set of equations representing the transport and the chemistry of atmospheric species making it possible to quantify the evolution of air masses and pollution plumes as a function of time on different scales (from urban to continental).
 Using meteorological inputs and emission fluxes, CHIMERE calculates three-dimensional concentrations of pollutants in the atmosphere.
 Due to the input data used, the number of equations that are solved and the physico-chemistry included in the model, CHIMERE is considered to be a mesoscale model, i.e. simulating the troposphere (from the surface to 20 hPa) for a horizontal resolution of 1 to 100 km and over study areas ranging from the city to the hemisphere.

 Simulated pollutants

-Atmospheric pollutants are gaseous molecules or particles present in the Earth's atmosphere and are considered to be in excess.
+Atmospheric pollutants are gaseous molecules or particles present in the Earth's atmosphere and are considered to be in excess in some cases; generally considered as air pollution.
 Beyond a certain concentration threshold, their content can be toxic to the vegetation or to human health.
 These thresholds are different for each pollutant and are monitored hourly on surface-level atmosphere.
 CHIMERE simulates around a hundred gaseous and aerosol chemical species, including those monitored on a daily basis: ozone O_{3}, nitrogen oxides NO and NO_{2}, particulate matter PM, carbon monoxide CO and sulfur dioxide SO_{2}.